dafenner/CrowdQCplus/README.md

 # CrowdQC+

 This R package performs a quality control (QC) and filters suspicious data from citizen weather stations (CWS).
-It is based on the package 'CrowdQC' (http://dx.doi.org/10.14279/depositonce-6740.3) but offers several additions and improvements.
+It is based on the package <a href="http://dx.doi.org/10.14279/depositonce-6740.3">'CrowdQC'</a> but offers several additions and improvements.
 Both packages are originally designed for air-temperature data but should also work with other near-normally distributed data.

-## Data and functionality
-Data should be represented as a data.table (https://CRAN.R-project.org/package=data.table) with the following required columns:

-p_id: unique ID of each station<br>
-time: time as POSIX.ct.
-Keep in mind time zones!<br>
-ta: air-temperature values (or other near-normally distributed variable)<br>
-lon: longitude of the station<br>
-lat: latitude of the station<br>
+## Installation of the package

-Optionally, the user can provide elevation information per station (column 'z'), as to perform a height correction in some of the filter levels.
-Any other column can be present, but is quietly ignored by CrowdQC+.

-The QC consists of five main filter levels (m1-m5) and four optional levels (o1-o4).<br>
-Beside the actual QC filters, several helper functions are available to, e.g., add elevation information to each station, check the data.table for compliance with CrowdQC+, and output simple statistics an data availability after application of the QC.
+Download the <a href="https://github.com/dafenner/CrowdQCplus/archive/refs/heads/master.zip">zip-file</a> from this repository and install it in your programming environment, or directly pull the code from this repository in your programming environment.

+Once installed, load the library via `library(CrowdQCplus)`.
+Make sure to also load `library(data.table)`.

 ## Dependencies
 CrowdQC+ requires an R version >= 3.5.0 to work.